thaixuandang/ronin-documentation/docs/validators/setup/cli.md

 Whenever you build the node or upgrade the software with a new hardfork, always initialize the genesis block by running the preceding command.

-## Step 5.
+### Step 5.
 Run the node

-To run a full (non-validator) Ronin node, use the following command:
+To run an RPC node, use the following command:

 <Tabs groupId="networks">
   <TabItem value="mainnet" label="Mainnet" default>